Miami Dolphins vs. New York Jets NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Jets stats and trends

-- This year, the Jets have just two against the spread wins in eight games as an underdog of 3 points or more.
+- The Jets have been underdogs by 3.5 points or more eight times this season and have covered the spread twice.

-- New York's games this season have gone over the point total six times in nine opportunities (66.7%).
+- New York's games this year have hit the over in 66.7% of its opportunities (six times in nine games with a set point total).

 - The Jets average 333.0 yards per game, 50.1 fewer yards than the 383.1 the Dolphins give up.

-- In games that New York picks up more than 383.1 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that New York piles up more than 383.1 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Jets have turned the ball over 22 times this season, seven more turnovers than the Dolphins have forced (15).
+- This season the Jets have turned the ball over 22 times, seven more than the Dolphins' takeaways (15).

 Home and road insights

-- New York has two wins against the spread, and is 2-2 overall, at home this year.

-- New York has hit the over in three of four games at home this season.
+- New York has gone over the total in three of four games at home this season.

-- Miami is 1-4 overall, with two wins against the spread, on the road.
+- On the road, Miami has two wins against the spread and is 1-4 overall.

-- This season, in five away games, Miami has gone over the total twice.
+- Miami has hit the over twice in five road games this year.

 Powered by Data Skrive.